By Greg Ball, President of Ball Media Innovations

 Size can matter to your budget at a convention.
 For example, keep in mind that the size of a convention hall and/or the size of your audience could determine the need for certain types of cameras.
 A larger audience may require a camera that can be placed in the rear of the ballroom.

 Do You Need a Video Production Company for your Conference or Convention?
-Check out what makes us your best choice of video production company for your convention or conference video.
+Check out this link to find out more about what makes us your best choice of video production company for your convention or conference video.

 If you need an experienced and professional team for your conference or convention videos, give us a call!
 We'd be happy to talk with you, give you a free quote, and some ideas as well.
 There's no obligation at all.